Master of Science in Occupational Therapy Degree Requirements

 Degree Requirements & Completion Time

 A Master of Science in Occupational Therapy requires a minimum of 66 credits.
-Completion time is two calendar years (if attending full-time).
+Completion time is 28 months (if attending full-time).
 Courses are grouped into two day-long blocks each week.

 During fieldwork, you will submit weekly written reflections using the University’s